-I was born in Pembrokeshire, Wales, now based in Hampshire UK.
+I was born in Pembrokeshire in Wales, now based in Hampshire UK.
 I was fortunate to have excelled in art through my early education; winning Student of The Year at West Wales School of The Arts in 1999.
-Then In 2002 I received the New Designers Lucienne Day Award.
-In that same year I went on to study a Masters at the Royal College of Art, London, where I discovered my love for painting as well as textiles.
-Born from my experience at RCA and being a country girl living in London for a number of years, my influences evolved and I realised that boundaries were there to be broken and that my love affair with these two disciplines could dance together.
+In 2002 I won the New Designers Lucienne Day Award for Innovative Textiles.
+In that same year I went on to gain my Masters in Textiles at the Royal College of Art, London.
+It was here I discovered my love for conceptual art and painting as well as textiles.
+Born from my experience at RCA I realised that boundaries were there to be broken and that my love affair with paint and stitch could dance together.
 After years of dedication and exploration, my original style emerged – embroidered abstract paintings.

 Strong and free, unique and spontaneous, elegant and anarchic; this is the message I hope to convey in my work.
 Playful, organic forms, harmonious yet bold colours, are stitched into with highly detailed, dynamic embroidery compositions.
-Carefully recreated in stitch they become concious and considered acts, they aim to capture and cherish the purity of impulse, spontinaity and desire.
+Carefully recreated in stitch they become conscious and considered acts that transcend the possibilities of the human emotional experience; of impulse, spontaneity, desire and love.